geohackweek/datasharing/_episodes/01-conda-tutorial.md

 ![Rasterio package page](../fig/Anaconda_cloud_rasterio_page.png)

-If you are already using conda, you can do this search within the command line:
+If you are using anaconda, you can do this search within the command line:

 ~~~
 $ anaconda search rasterio